Psychological Testing Services

 Here is one example: A 20-year-old is suspected to have ADHD, but in order to be prescribed stimulant medications, the referring physician will want to see data within the comprehensive report from the testing conducted by Dr. Steele-Wren.

-The first stage of testing involves an hour-long clinical interview to get a more holistic view of the client and how all the pieces fit together.
+The first stage of testing involves a clinical interview to get a more holistic view of the patient and how all the pieces fit together.
 Then, the appropriate tests are administered and this is typically done over one or two 3- hour testing sessions depending on each case.

 Compared to others providing similar services, Dr. Steele-Wren provides intensive testing and focuses on assessing patients holistically, not just for the diagnosis suspected.
 She wants patients to learn about themselves through the process and gain important insight versus administering a few tests only looking for ADHD, as an example.
 Her reports are typically 10 pages or more in order to give patients a worthwhile experience after undergoing an intensive process.